Bin-Chen-Lab/GPS/README.md

 ## About GPS and other Core Components

-The **Gene expression profile Predictor on chemical Structures (GPS)** is an open-source platform that allows researchers to predict the effects of chemical structures on gene expression, screen large-scale compound libraries, and optimize lead compounds for specific medicinal chemistry properties.
+The **Gene expression profile Predictor on chemical Structures (GPS)** is an open-source platform under the Apache 2.0 Licence that allows researchers to predict the effects of chemical structures on gene expression, screen large-scale compound libraries, and optimize lead compounds for specific medicinal chemistry properties.
 Users can retrain models with their own data, and the platform is designed for community-driven improvements and adaptations.

 GPS consists of three core components: